 Swinging Lines — Skirts, Tunics, and Peplums:

 In the early thirties, a fitted “hip yoke” was common, an evolution of the ‘20s drop waist though much more snug.
-This style was less popular late in the decade, but they were still being made into the late thirties.
+This style was less popular late in the decade, but it was still being made into the late thirties.

 Many skirts were just very simple with one front panel.